 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Choptank River Heritage Center-Steal Away by River (about 400 feet away, measured in a direct line); Steamboats on the Choptank River (about 400 feet away); Hubs of Activity (about 400 feet away); Maryland Steamboat Company's Joppa Wharf at Denton (about 400 feet away); Nest of Traitors (about 500 feet away); Great Wars of World Conflict (approx. ľ mile away); On this spot Sept.
-5, 1938 stood Franklin Delano Roosevelt (approx. 0.3 miles away); Caroline Court House (approx. 0.3 miles away).
+Choptank River Heritage Center (about 400 feet away, measured in a direct line); Steamboats on the Choptank River (about 400 feet away); Hubs of Activity (about 400 feet away); Maryland Steamboat Company's Joppa Wharf at Denton (about 400 feet away); Nest of Traitors (about 500 feet away); Great Wars of World Conflict (approx. ¼ mile away); President Roosevelt's Speech (approx. 0.3 miles away); On this spot Sept.
+5, 1938 stood Franklin Delano Roosevelt (approx. 0.3 miles away).
 Touch for a list and map of all markers in Denton.

 Categories. • Abolition & Underground RR • African Americans •